Vignes Mourthi: Aftermath

 Subsequently, due to Shadrake's coverage of Vignes's case and information of Sergeant Rajkumar's misconduct, the family of Vignes and some Malaysian lawyers mounted a protest, seeking a posthumous acquittal of Vignes, whom they maintained as innocent in spite of the evidence to prove Vignes's genuine guilt for the crime.

-When the Malaysian lawyers and politicians were seeking to reduce 19-year-old Yong Vui Kong's death sentence in 2010, Malaysian human rights lawyer N Surendran highlighted that the shortcomings of the mandatory death penalty were that there was no discretion to select another sentence more apporpriate than death and that if a person was executed, there was no chance of recourse for the defendant.
+When the Malaysian lawyers and politicians were seeking to reduce 19-year-old Yong Vui Kong's death sentence in 2010, Malaysian human rights lawyer N Surendran highlighted that the shortcomings of the mandatory death penalty were that there was no discretion to select another sentence more appropriate than death and that if a person was executed, there was no chance of recourse for the defendant.
 Surendran cited Vignes's case as one of these possible cases due to the role of Sergeant Rajkumar who may have possibly exhibited a breach of professional conduct during his investigations of Vignes's case.

-In 2016, Kirsten Han, an anti-death penalty activist, also wrote about Vignes's case, and she cited that there was a need to reform the procedure of investigations, due to the fact that an unsigned written note containing Vignes's admission to the officer that he carried diamorphine was admitted as one of the parts of evidence to prosecute Vignes.
+In 2016, Kirsten Han, an anti-death penalty activist, also wrote about Vignes's case, and cited that there was need to reform the procedure of investigations, due to the fact that an unsigned written note containing Vignes's admission to the officer that he carried diamorphine was admitted as one of the parts of evidence to prosecute Vignes.
 Han conceded that while there may be possible implications that played a role in Vignes's case due to Sergeant Rajkumar's legal troubles and character, the officers related to the drug cases she mentioned have acted according to their protocol.